 - 13 Final Thoughts

-Why Do I Love the Regents Canal from Camden to Little Venice?
+Why Do I Love the Regents Canal Walk from Camden to Little Venice?

 There are lots of walks in London, you can pound the streets or stroll through surprising amounts of green space, but I love this walk for three reasons.